 Spicy Green Peas Vatana Curry

-- 1 cup dry green peas or hirva vatana, soaked overnight, then sprouted.
+- 1 cup dry green peas (hirva vatana).
+Soak the dry green peas overnight, then sprout them.
 See recipe notes for a link to a sprouting guide.
 You can also make this recipe with fresh or frozen green peas.

 - 1 cup coconut milk